utilitywarehouse/system-alerts/common/stock/README.md

 Stock alerts are already setup and "firing" for all namespaces.
 Teams only need to claim namespace oncall responsibility to receive them.

-To do so, add a `uw.systems/oncall-team` annotation to namespaces to claim them, and the team will receive the stock alerts for those namespaces automatically.
+To do so, add a `uw.systems/oncall-team` **annotation** (not label!) to namespaces to claim them, and the team will receive the stock alerts for those namespaces automatically.

 Namespace definitions live in `kubernetes-manifests/<cluster>/kube-system/namespaces.yaml`